-The faculty aims to continue online teaching activities and assessments from September onwards for as long as needed, if conditions surrounding the corona crisis will not allow for teaching on location.
+The faculty aims to continue online teaching activities and assessments from September onwards for as long as needed if conditions surrounding the corona crisis will not allow for teaching on location.
 This way, teaching will be accessible and you can start your studies, even if you are not able to travel to Amsterdam by the start of the academic year.
 Nevertheless, we completely understand your concerns with regards to being able to start your studies in September.
 Many of you have enquired about the possibility to defer.
-This is possible, but if you want to start your Bachelor's in September 2021, you have to go through the entire application process again.
+This is possible, but if you want to start your education in September 2021, you have to go through the entire application process again.

 Yes.
 Now that many test centers are closed or fully booked, it is possible to take the online version of existing language tests.